 The Kent Zendo is a non-profit group and a Buddhist sangha (community) in the Soto Zen Buddhism tradition.
-Our aim is to offer all those interested the opportunity to sit with a community in a variety of formats; from regular meetings on the campus of Kent State University, to residential weekend retreats and sesshins in northeast and central Ohio serving the residents of Kent, Akron, Canton, Cleveland, and surrounding areas.
+Our aim is to offer all those interested the opportunity to sit with a community in a variety of formats; from regular meetings on the campus of Kent State University, to residential weekend retreats in northeast and central Ohio serving the residents of Kent, Akron, Canton, Cleveland, and surrounding areas.
 We have a dedicated interest in serving the needs of the less fortunate and donate regularly to a variety of charitable causes.

 About Zen Buddhism